PDF hosting

 shareable link

-Upload a PDF and get an online reading link immediately.
-It works well for resumes, whitepapers, menus, manuals, and handouts that need a clean browser-friendly URL.
+Upload a PDF and get an online reading link that opens cleanly in the browser.
+Use it for resumes, menus, whitepapers, manuals, handouts, QR codes, and document pages that need a stable URL.

 See examples